Are you ready to have a blast with a very exciting STEM Challenge?

 The first time we tried this challenge the kids were quite aghast at the lack of materials available!
 They have a small selection of items and they must build a car that rolls and travels forward- hopefully in a straight line.

-The problems they encounter are met with a fabulous diligence because ultimately they want the cars to perform.
+The problems they encounter are met with diligence because ultimately they want the cars to perform.
 The promise of races with other teams makes them work really hard!